 - Class 5 Ancillary buildings: Buildings that are used on building sites for sales offices or site offices during the works, or buildings used in conjunction with mines or quarries

 - Class 6 Small detached buildings: Such as sheds or garages that have floor areas of 15m² or less with no sleeping accommodation.
-A single storey detached buildings with floor areas not exceeding 30m², built at least 1m from a boundary or constructed of substantially non-combustible material.
-A air raid or similar shelters up to 30m² provided any excavation is 1m plus the depth of the shelter away from any buildings
+A single-storey detached buildings with floor areas not exceeding 30m², built at least 1m from a boundary or constructed of substantially non-combustible material.
+An air raid or similar shelters up to 30m² provided any excavation is 1m plus the depth of the shelter away from any buildings

 Class 7 Extension of certain buildings: A porch, conservatory, covered yard or carport and the erection of certain detached buildings

 I am proposing to put a toilet in my cloakroom and install a beam in a load-bearing wall.
 As they are both internal, do I need to make a Building Regulations application?

 Yes because the works are a material alteration and installation of a controlled service/fitting to the property, regardless of whether or not you need planning permission.